Culture

 Why people are flirting on LinkedIn — and job hunting on Tinder

-The internet has solved a lot of information problems, with a simple online search offering advice on everything from how to do laundry or change a tire, to how to file taxes and use credit cards.
-But there are still two major problems the online world can't easily teach, only match: finding work and finding love.
+The internet has solved a lot of information problems, with a simple online search offering advice on everything from how to do laundry or change a tire to how to file taxes or use credit cards.
+But there are still two major problems the online world cant easily teach, only match: finding work and finding love.

 Excited to share...

 LinkedIn has grown into an agora for over a billion career-hungry professionals around the world, as well as a major revenue engine for Microsoft.
-Dating apps, meanwhile, are still raking in cash despite signs of stalled growth: in the third quarter of 2025, Tinder ranked as the seventh-highest-grossing app in the US, according to Sensor Tower, outpacing streaming giants like Disney+ and Paramount+.
+Dating apps, meanwhile, are still raking in cash despite signs of stalled growth: in the third quarter of 2025, Tinder ranked as the seventh-highest-grossing app in the US, Sensor Tower data shows, outpacing streaming giants like Disney+ and Paramount+.

-What’s interesting, however, is that the job site and dating platforms no longer seem to be staying neatly in their lanes.
+What’s interesting, however, is that job sites and dating platforms no longer seem to be staying neatly in their lanes.

 LinkedIn x Dating apps google trends